 Getting rid of your junk / sentimental items

-This is tricky because we all want that empty feeling after we’ve organized our homes and gotten rid of things that we don’t need anymore.
+This is tricky because we all want that empty feeling after organizing our homes and getting rid of things we don’t need anymore.
 However, there’s a limit to how much you should earn rid of.

-If you haven’t used something for years and yet somehow managed not to throw them away either, leave them be instead of destroying them completely.
-If you ever need those items again (for sentimental or emergency purposes), you can still find them.
+If you haven’t used something for years and yet somehow managed not to throw them away either, leave them be instead of eradicating them.
+You can still find those items if you need them again (for sentimental or emergencies).

 Moving your furniture around